smithy-security/docs/docs/tutorials/quickstart.md

 ## Installation

-There are two main ways to run Dracon: Either you install the latest release, or you build it from the source.
+There are two main ways to run Smithy: Either you install the latest release, or you build it from the source.
 For both options you'll just need to run a single command.

 ### Option 1: Install Latest Release